Y0oMu/TrustGen/readme.md

 ## Overview

-**TrustEval-toolkit** is a dynamic and comprehensive framework for evaluating the trustworthiness of Generative Foundation Models (GenFMs).
-The toolkit enables multi-dimensional evaluation across key trust areas, including:
+**TrustEval-toolkit** is a dynamic and comprehensive framework for evaluating the trustworthiness of Generative Foundation Models (GenFMs) across dimensions such as safety, fairness, robustness, privacy, and more.

-- **Safety**
-- **Fairness**
-- **Robustness**
-- **Privacy**
-- **Truthfulness**

-With **TrustEval-toolkit**, researchers and developers can gain actionable insights to build more trustworthy AI systems.
-Its modularity and extensibility make it adaptable to various generative AI models, including large language models (LLMs), vision-language models (VLMs), and text-to-image (T2I) models.